-The input argument u is either a component expression (see section 16.2.3) or an expression of type Clock.
+The input argument u is either a component expression (definition 16.6) or an expression of type Clock.
 This is an inverse of shiftSample such that Clock y = backSample(u, cnt, res) implicitly defines a clock y such that shiftSample(y, cnt, res) activates at the same times as u.
 It is an error if the clock of y starts before the base clock of u.

 At every tick of the clock of y, the operator returns the value of u from the last tick of the clock of u.
-If u is a clocked Component Expression, the operator returns the start value of u, see section 16.9, before the first tick of the clock of u.
+If u is a clocked component expression, the operator returns the start value of u, see section 16.9, before the first tick of the clock of u.